-(a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 a Depreciable trade or business property: Sold or exchanged at a gain Part II Part III (1245, 1250) b 2 Sold or exchanged at a loss Part II Part I a b 3 Sold or exchanged at a gain Part II Part II Part III (1250) Part I a b 4 5 Sold at a gain Part II Part II Part II Part II Part III (1252) Part I Part I Part III (1255) 6 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more a b c Sold at a gain Part II Part II Part II Part III (1245) Part I Part I 7 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more a b c Sold at a gain Part II Part II Part II Part III (1245) Part I Part I

-Form 4797 (for example, for property held more than 1 year, report the sale of a building in Part III and land in Part I).
+(a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 a Depreciable trade or business property: Sold or exchanged at a gain Part II Part III (1245, 1250) b 2 Sold or exchanged at a loss Part II Part Í a b 3 Sold or exchanged at a gain Part II Part II Part III (1250) Part I a b 4 5 Sold at a gain Part II Part II Part II Part II Part III (1252) Part I Part I Part III (1255) 6 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more a b c Sold at a gain Part II Part II Part II Part III (1245) Part I Part I 7 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more a b c Sold at a gain Part II Part II Part II Part III (1245) Part I Part I you must allocate the amount realized between the two types of property based on their respective fair market values (FMVs) to figure the part of the gain to be recaptured as ordinary income because of depreciation.
+The disposition of each type of property is reported separately in the appropriate part of Form 4797 (for example, for property held more than 1 year, report the sale of a building in Part III and land in Part I).